-From a cultural point of view, Poland's customs and norms won't be completely alien to Western expats.
-However, there are a few Polish cultural practices that may surprise foreigners and may even cause some light culture shock.
+From a cultural point of view, local culture in Poland won’t be completely alien to Western expats.
+However, there are a few Polish cultural practices that may surprise you and may even cause some light culture shock.

 Meeting and greeting in Poland

-If learning Polish, it is a good idea to master and utilise the polite forms of addressing people as soon as possible.
-For native English speakers this often feels uncomfortably formal, but for Poles it is second nature and while they are generally forgiving of mistakes, it is an easy way of showing respect.
+If you’re learning Polish, it is a good idea to master and use the polite forms of addressing people as soon as possible.
+For native English speakers, this often feels uncomfortably formal, but for Poles, it is second nature, and while they are generally forgiving of mistakes, it is an easy way of showing respect.

-Polish people are not in the habit of smiling gratuitously at strangers; if smiling at a stranger, expect to be met with suspicion.
+Polish people are not in the habit of smiling gratuitously at strangers; if you smile at a stranger, expect to be met with suspicion.

 Gift-giving etiquette in Poland